reinhart1010/nix/docs/en/common/gradle.md

 ---
 # gradle

-Gradle is an open source build automation system.
+An open source build automation system.
 More information: <https://gradle.org>.

 - Compile a package: